-The LegenDerry Street Food Festival will take place in the heart of the historic Walled City in Guildhall Street from today, Friday, July 19, to Sunday, July 21.
+The LegenDerry Street Food Festival will take place in the heart of the historic Walled City in Guildhall Street from 19th-21st July.

 It will serve up a totally unique dining experience for visiting foodies seeking authentic local cuisine with some extra pizzazz.